nightrangerdotcom/nlp_ods_final_project/README.md

 ![CLIP scheme](https://github.com/openai/CLIP/raw/main/CLIP.png)

 In my project I use [this version of CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1).
-Its advantages are 1) it's multi-lingual (supports 50+ languages including English, Russian, German, Chinese, Spanish); 2) it's distilled => smaller size but comparable to the original model.
+Its advantages are 1) it's multi-lingual (supports 50+ languages including English, Russian, German, Chinese, Spanish); 2) it's distilled => smaller size but high quality comparable to the original model.

 ______
 ### How to Deploy & Host